 In 1929, the astronomer Hubble observed that all the stars and galaxies were speeding away from us, so our universe is expanding everywhere.
 But if so, why is light from just after the big bang still all around us today, as cosmic microwave background?
-If the early light exploded outwards, why is it still all around us, instead of at the edge of the universe?
-Current physics doesn’t say, but space as the surface of an expanding bubble explains it (2.2.5).
+If the early light exploded outwards, shouldn’t it be at the edge of the universe not here?
+Current physics doesn’t explain this, but space as an expanding surface does (2.2.5).

 - What is space expanding into?
 It is expanding into the bulk around it.